docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

        - Here is a bullet list.

-Directives are indicated by an explicit markup start (".. ") followed by the directive type, two colons, and whitespace (together called the "directive marker").
+Directives are indicated by an explicit markup start (:literal:`.. \ `) followed by the directive type, two colons, and whitespace (together called the *directive marker*).
 Directive types are case-insensitive single words (alphanumerics plus isolated internal hyphens, underscores, plus signs, colons, and periods; no whitespace).
 Two colons are used after the directive type for these reasons: